JPEG: JPEG standard

-"JPEG" stands for Joint Photographic Experts Group, the name of the committee that created the JPEG standard and also other still picture coding standards.
+"JPEG" stands for Joint Photographic Experts Group, the name of the committee that created the JPEG standard and other still picture coding standards.
 The "Joint" stood for ISO TC97 WG8 and CCITT SGVIII.
 Founded in 1986, the group developed the JPEG standard during the late 1980s.
 The group published the JPEG standard in 1992.

 In 1987, ISO TC 97 became ISO/IEC JTC 1 and, in 1992, CCITT became ITU-T. Currently on the JTC1 side, JPEG is one of two sub-groups of ISO/IEC Joint Technical Committee 1, Subcommittee 29, Working Group 1 (ISO/IEC JTC 1/SC 29/WG 1) – titled as Coding of still pictures.
 On the ITU-T side, ITU-T SG16 is the respective body.
 The original JPEG Group was organized in 1986, issuing the first JPEG standard in 1992, which was approved in September 1992 as ITU-T Recommendation T.81 and, in 1994, as ISO/IEC 10918-1.

 The JPEG standard specifies the codec, which defines how an image is compressed into a stream of bytes and decompressed back into an image, but not the file format used to contain that stream.

 The Exif and JFIF standards define the commonly used file formats for interchange of JPEG-compressed images.

 JPEG standards are formally named as Information technology – Digital compression and coding of continuous-tone still images.
 ISO/IEC 10918 consists of the following parts:

 Ecma International TR/98 specifies the JPEG File Interchange Format (JFIF); the first edition was published in June 2009.